Marin County’s Local Coastal Program Amendments

 believes that the Coastal Commission's revised findings are accurate.

 The Coastal Commission must approve and certify the entire Marin LCP, including the Environmental Hazards sections before the new amendments will go into effect.
 However, the County has yet to submit revised Environmental Hazards sections.
 Until the entire LCP is approved and certified by the Coastal Commission, the 1981 Certified Marin County LCP remains in effect.
 On May 2, 2018, the Coastal Commission's November 2016 conditional certification of the non-Environmental Hazards sections will expire.
 If this deadline is not met, the process will begin anew.

 EAC is concerned that the Marin LCP amendments may again be delayed.

 In order for the process to move forward:

 - The County needs to submit their approval of the non-Environmental Hazards Marin LCP amendments to the Coastal Commission's Executive Director to sign off on.

 - Per the Coastal Commission's directive, the County still has to revise and re-submit the Environmental Hazards sections, which were not certified by the Coastal Commission on November 2, 2016.

-EAC, as well as other interested community and environmental groups, has been invited to participate in a stakeholder meeting in West Marin which may take place this fall (date TBD) to discuss potential Environmental Hazards revisions.
+EAC, as well as other interested community and environmental groups, has been invited to participate in a stakeholder meeting in West Marin which may take place (date TBD) to discuss potential Environmental Hazards revisions.
 The Coastal Commission and the County still have some areas of disagreement around the hazards sections.
 The County withdrew the Environmental Hazards sections via letter July 26, 2017, and the County and the Coastal Commission staffs are in continuing discussions around these sections.

 Additional information and documents on this subject can be found below.